joncolon/inContaq/README.md

 # inContaq
-An Android application that provides SMS statistics, in-app messaging, and push notification reminders to help users stay in touch with their contacts.
+An Android application that provides SMS statistics, conversation history, and push notification reminders to help users stay in touch with their contacts.

 Demo Video: https://youtu.be/ow74lJWzqXA